trustedanalytics/hbase-java-api-example/README.md

 Before deploying, which can be done with `cf push`, make sure there is an HBase instance available for you.

+Also take notice that after you build the project with `gradlew assemble` the application manifest file has been auto-generated from the template **src/cloudfoundry/manifest.yml** and copied into the project root folder.

 If it is not already done, create an instance of HBase service: